 The quote from the film raises the issue of understanding things ‘correctly.’
 With regard to the subject of ‘the messiah,’ this would mean we should seek to more fully understand the ‘what’ – that being the ‘concept,’ before attempting to determine who ‘fits into it.’

 When comparing Jewish and Christian literature on this subject, the difference in approach is sharp.
 Most discussion on the subject of Messiah from Christian sources focuses on the ‘person of Jesus’ and doctrines based on what he said and did on earth, what he is doing now in the heavens, and how this affects people – living and dead.
-New Testament citations of the Tenakh are taken out of context, without any proper reference, and their meaning ‘tweaked’ in accordance to personal/denominational interpretation.
+New Testament citations of the Tenakh are taken out of context by people, without proper understanding, and their meaning ‘tweaked’ in accordance to personal/denominational interpretation.

 In Judaism however, the subject of ‘the Messiah’ is historically far more than this.
 Torah literature speaks of messiah as ‘something’ existing from before the earth was created.
 In this Talmudic section, the messiah’s ‘name’ is said to pre-exist creation.
 The concept of ‘name’ in Torah literature having to do with themes of ‘authority, power and function.’

 “Surely it was taught: Seven things were created before the world was created, and these are they: The Torah, repentance, the Garden of Eden, Gehenna, the Throne of Glory, the Temple, and the name of the Messiah.”

 The concept of “before the world was created,’ is also referred to as, ‘the foundation of the world.’
 This is directly connected to the idea of the ‘tzaddik,’ the righteous person serving G-d, as well as to the Messiah: